biodatlab/multitask-vision-ecg/README.md

 ## Repository structure

 - `mtecg`: core library for multi-task MS and LVEF classification
-- `notebooks`: Jupyter notebooks for experiments
+- `notebooks`: Jupyter notebooks for dataset statistics, evaluation, and figures.
+See [notebooks/README.md](notebooks/README.md) for more details.
+- `scripts`: scripts for data preprocessing and model training
 - `app`: frontend and backend code for the screening application

 ## Multi-task ECG Classification